-- All transactions currently being processed by the individual processes are aborted immediately. - The connections to BCAM and hence to all communication partners of the application are shut down. - The connection to the database system is shut down. - A UTM-specific dump is created for each work process of the application.
-See also the openUTM manual "Messages, Debugging and Diagnostics in BS2000 Systems". - All processes of the application are terminated and all files are closed.
+- All transactions currently being processed by the individual processes are aborted immediately. - The connections to all communication partners of the application are shut down. - The connection to the database system is shut down. - A UTM-specific dump is created for each work process of the application.
+See also the openUTM manual "Messages, Debugging and Diagnostics on BS2000 Systems". - All processes of the application are terminated and all files are closed.
 No attempt is made to bring the KDCFILE to a consistent state.
 This does not occur until the application is restarted.